rjacqmotte/portofolio/suivi_projet.md

 # Suivi de projet

 ## A faire
-* section hey all screen

 * secrtion about me, all screens
 * section project, all screens
 * section contact, all screens
 * footer, all screen
+* layout, espace, diemnsion des titres, ... , all screen